tsvetelinda/angular-course/02-components/README.md

 * standalone components are promoted by Angular 18 as the default approach, which simplifies architecture and enhances modularity.
 This means that components can now exist independently.

 ## How to add a new component?
-* `ng generate component user-list --standalone` - a command for generating the component `user-list`
+* `ng generate component user-list` - a command for generating the component `user-list`
-* `ng g c user-list --standalone` = shorthand for generating a component
+* `ng g c user-list` = shorthand for generating a component
-* Once the component is created, it has to be `imported` to the main AppComponent, if it needs to be used elsewhere and it is not standalone.
+* Once the component is created, it has to be `imported` to the main AppComponent, if it needs to be used elsewhere and it is standalone.
 * `@Component` = a decorator that tells Angular we are creating a component rather than a regular class.
 It allows us to add metadata to the component, such as `standalone`, `selector`, `template`, and `styles`.
 * Angular components can be self-closing, if they do not have any children: `<app-navigation-bar />`
 * To add dynamic content: